-First thing to say is just because you have a set theme for your picnic, no one is expecting it to be 100% authentic, right down to the Chantily lace place mats.
+The first thing to say is just because you have a set theme for your picnic, no one is expecting it to be 100% authentic, right down to the Chantilly lace placemats.
 Secondly, just because you have seen these chefs on television spending hours over ridiculously intricate processes that ultimately leads to just a humble glaze, does not mean you have to follow in their footsteps.
 Guess what?
-The French picnic basket carries a lot simple food in it.
+The French picnic basket carries a lot of simple food in it.
 Food accessible to us all!
 The French love their bread and cheese.
 You too, right?
 They seem to quite like a nice pastry too.
 You?
 And I think we can all agree on a nice drop of wine.

 French Picnic Appetizers

-Chicken liver pâté – The pâté is made from chicken livers, butter, shallots, garlic and brandy to name a few ingredients.
+Chicken liver pâté – The pâté is made from chicken livers, butter, shallots, garlic, and brandy to name a few ingredients.
 It is so simple to make and it takes no time at all.
 Best of all, it tastes great.
-It can be eaten hot or cold, I prefer cold spread over a nice crusty sliced baguette.
+You can eat it hot or cold.
+I prefer cold, spread over a nice crusty sliced baguette.
 You can equally use breadsticks or crackers.

 French Picnic Cheese Selection

-Brie – The consummate French cheese, Brie is a soft cheese that hails from the seine-et-Marne region.
-Famous for its rind that can be eaten, although I have to admit to cutting mine off, Brie can be described as having a mild creamy taste.
+Brie – The consummate French cheese, Brie is a soft cheese that hails from the Seine-et-Marne region.
+Famous for its rind is safe to eat, although I have to admit to cutting mine off, Brie has a mild creamy taste.
 Certain varieties, where maturing has taken longer, will leave you with a stronger, more pungent flavor.

 French Picnic Pastries

 Croissants – The Frenchest French thing ever I’m thinking.
 Croissants are an absolute delight when made fresh.
-Enjoy them with some preserves that were earlier mentioned and you might as well start calling yourself Jean-Luc and learn the words to the Marseillaise.
+Enjoy them with some preserves and you might as well start calling yourself Jean-Luc and learn the words to the Marseillaise.

 Macarons – There are actually whole shops dedicated to these little pieces of paradise.
-Macarons are tiny, colourful meringues that come together to make a sandwich with a ganache filling.
-Bring these out at your French themed picnic and you will basically win at life.
+Macarons are tiny, colorful meringues that come together to make a sandwich with a ganache filling.
+Bring these out at your French-themed picnic and you will basically win at life.
 They are an absolute pain to make, try it if you can but if you succeed you will be a better person than me.

 Éclair – An Éclair should really be making it into everyone’s thoughts when thinking of French picnic foods.
 Typically, luxuriously French, the Éclair is made from choux pastry with a cream filling which should be traditionally chocolate.
 If eaten fresh the choux will prove to be light and airy yet crisp, and the chocolate cream filling will melt into every available pore before spilling out when you take a bite.